MediaComem/comem-archioweb/README.md

   * You must write tests for **at least 4 separate REST operations** in your API (for example: create thing, update thing, list things, delete thing).
 One test for each operation is enough.

+    > A test for a `GET` request that retrieves an empty list does not count in
+    > the minimal number of tests you must write.
   * Your tests must be **reproducible** (running `npm test` several times in a row should always produce the same result).